neuralml/neoSSL/README.md

 ## A theory of temporal self-supervised learning in neocortical layers

-This repository contains the code to run the experiments for our self-supervised model of the neocortical microcircuit.
+This repository contains the code to run the experiments for the paper: A theory of temporal self-supervised learning in neocortical layers.

 ## Dependencies